-The development of the IGSM was a significant effort prior to the completion of the 2007 IRWMP, and was critical in documenting the aquifer changes in the region over time.
+The development of the IGSM was a significant effort prior to the completion of the 2007 IRWMP and was critical in documenting the aquifer changes in the region over time.
 The region has adopted a policy regarding the use of the data contained within the model and how future updates or focused area considerations of the model are to be completed.
-Currently, the IGSM data is available to members who desire to utilize the data, but updating and running the model requires an experienced technician familiar with the model type.
+Currently, the IGSM data is available to members who desire to utilize the data but updating and running the model requires an experienced technician familiar with the model type.

 A project listing is also maintained by the Authority.
-The region currently uses a web based tool for data entry regarding each project, but is considering conversion to a Microsoft Access or similar database for maintaining the list.
-A more detailed description of the project listing is provided in Section 7 - Project Review Process.
+The region currently uses a webbased tool for data entry regarding each project.
+A more detailed description of the project listing is provided in Chapter 7 - Project Review Process.